Then think about why you value that rep more than any other and what makes them so good during the sales process.

-In addition to having a centralized place where all activities and client information is stored, you can set a trigger in your CRM to set off when there’s a problem.
+In addition to having a centralized place where all activities and client information is stored, you can use automation to set a trigger in your CRM that will go off when there’s a problem.

 Once team members know what activities they need to prioritize at any given stage of the buyer journey, they will also begin to understand where their soft skills need improvement.

-This is the perfect time to help the salesperson develop their soft skills by offering relevant advice, sales coaching, job shadowing or even enroll them in sales-specific training programs like Pipedrive’s Sales Pipeline Course.
+This is the perfect time to help the salesperson develop their soft skills by offering relevant advice, sales coaching initiatives, soft skills training courses, job shadowing or even enrolling them in sales-specific training programs like Pipedrive’s Sales Pipeline Course.

 Soft skills can have just as much impact on a sale as hard skills.
 Even more so in many cases.

-Prospects are more likely to buy from a salesperson they like and trust.
-That’s why you want your leads to enjoy talking to your reps, and you want your reps to build relationships with leads.
-The sort of salesperson who can sell sawdust to a lumber mill has incredible soft skills: they manage a relationship well, follow up when they should, and are pleasant to talk to.
+During the decision-making process, prospects are more likely to buy from a good salesperson they like and trust.
+That’s why you want your leads to enjoy talking to your sales representatives and you want your reps to build relationships with leads through active listening, problem solving skills and their work ethic.
+A successful salesperson who can sell sawdust to a lumber mill has incredible soft skills: they manage a customer relationship well, have a positive attitude, follow up when they should and are pleasant to talk to.

 However, good soft skills aren’t just about meeting sales goals.

-Employees with strong soft skills contribute to a positive work environment, make the workday more pleasant for their colleagues, and are excellent representatives of the team and company they work with.
-They also make their sales manager’s life easier, and that’s definitely something worth striving for!
+Employees with strong soft skills contribute to a positive work environment, make the workday more pleasant for their colleagues and are excellent representatives of the team and company they work with.
+They also make their sales manager’s life easier, something that’s definitively worth striving for in any modern workplace!

 Start or continue the conversation with like-minded sales and marketing professionals on our Community.Join our Community